 - 2022 – Winter Storm Elliott caused Duke Energy, LG&E/Kentucky Utilities, and TVA to resort to rolling blackouts, each for the first time in its operating history.

 These storms were extraordinarily large, impacting electric service in multiple states, and highly unpredictable, giving electric utilities only days and hours to prepare.

 The second driver of change in grid reliability is the rapidly evolving composition of generation assets that serve load.
 For more than a decade, the U.S. generation fleet has been replacing traditional baseload generation assets, like coal and nuclear, with natural gas and renewable forms of generation, primarily solar and wind.

 U.S Generation Fleet Capacity by Fuel (MW)

-Importantly, the power industry is learning that traditional generation, especially natural gas, cannot always perform in extreme winter weather.
-Almost one-quarter of PJM’s fleet, including both gas and coal, was unable to respond when dispatched during Winter Storm Elliott.
+Importantly, the industry is learning that traditional generation, especially natural gas, is not always able to perform in extreme winter weather.
+Almost one quarter of PJM’s fleet, including both natural gas and coal, was unable to respond when dispatched during Winter Storm Elliott.
 Similarly, natural gas transportation was identified as a key cause of outages during Winter Storm Uri.
-If left unaddressed, these challenges will become more frequent over time due to the common mode failure of widespread reliance on a single fuel source that is challenged in terms of building out infrastructure.
+If left unaddressed, these challenges will become more frequent over time due to the common mode failure of widespread reliance on a single fuel source that itself is challenged in terms of building out infrastructure.